-A student may not be secluded if the student is known to have a medical condition that could put the student in mental or physical danger as a result of seclusion.
-The medical condition must be in a written statement from the student's licensed health care provider, and a copy of given to the school and placed in the student's file.
+An emergency safety intervention may not be used with a student if the student is known to have a medical condition that could put the student in mental or physical danger as a result of the use of an emergency safety intervention unless not using an emergency safety intervention would result in significant physical harm to the student or others.
+The medical condition must be indicated in a written statement from the student's licensed health care provider, and a copy of which shall be provided to the school and placed in the student's file.